MarkusAJacobsen/PGF/README.md

 # Extra tools:
 ## Warning: you must set %ANROID_HOME%\platform-tools path first before use this tool.
 Run Android emulator from desktop:
 Copy bat file from tools\ to desktop, and in bat file change <emulator_name> to your emulator's name for example: Nexus_5_API_Q, that's how you can run emulator from desktop.
+(Ctrl + M for open menu)